xiaoliqing1001/download-all-books-from-allitebooks.com/README.md

-# Download all books from allitebooks.com
+# Download all ebooks from allitebooks.com

 **step 1**
 python 1url.py